vtex-apps/flex-layout/README.md

 | `grow`                   | `Boolean`            | Whether or not the `flex-grow-1` token should be applied to this column.                                                   | `undefined`   |
 | `preventVerticalStretch` | `Boolean`            | Prevents the row from stretching vertically to fill its parent height with `height: 100%`, using `height: "auto"` instead. | `false`       |

-Note that `TachyonsScaleInput` could be a String or a Number, and represents the magnitude you want to pass down as a prop considering the Tachyons Scale.
-For example, if you want your `flex-layout.row` to have a top margin of `mt5`, you could do: `"marginTop": 5` or `"marginTop": "5"`.

 ## Styles API